Test runner

 projectPath

-Specify the path to your Unity project to be tested.
+Specify the path to your Unity project or package to be tested.
 The path should be relative to the root of your project.

 required: false